 Service Technician

-A service technician is someone who performs maintenance, diagnosis, and repairs on the cars and trucks on the road.
+A service technician performs maintenance, diagnosis, and repairs on the cars and trucks on the road.
 Technicians must be highly skilled, highly educated people.
-Modern cars can have well over 30 computers on board, with network communications and dozens of sensors and actuators that make components like engines and transmissions work correctly.
-Technicians who are able to accurately diagnose and repair these systems are in very high demand.
+Modern vehicles can have well over 30 computers, with network communications and dozens of sensors and actuators that make components like engines and transmissions work correctly.
+Technicians who accurately diagnose and repair these systems are in high demand.

-If you want to get a taste for Automotice Technology, start with one of the following major-specific courses:
+If you are interested in Automotive Technology, start with one of the following major-specific courses:

 Related Majors